ruchtem/moving-mnist-mots/README.md

 - Numbers change their appearance while moving
 - (todo) Numbers can disappear in a sequence and new numbers can enter

-The generated data can be exported in COCO format or MOTS format.
+The generated data can be exported in COCO format [3] or MOTS format [2].

-For COCO see:

-[3] Lin, T. Y., Maire, M., Belongie, S., Hays, J., Perona, P., Ramanan, D., ... & Zitnick, C. L.
-    (2014, September).
-Microsoft coco: Common objects in context.
-In European conference on computer vision (pp. 740-755).
-Springer, Cham.

 # Installation